At a glance Veritas Alliance Incorporated is a Canadian debt collection agency founded in April 2015 and has offices in Toronto and Laval.

 Source: Government of Canada (FCAC) – Dealing with a debt collector

-What to do if Veritas Alliance calls you (step-by-step)
+What to do if Veritas Alliance calls you (step by step)

-Step 1: Request written verification before confirming anything.
-Ask for the original creditor's name, the amount owed, the date of last activity, and the account number.
+Step 1: Ask for written verification.
+Get the original creditor's name, the amount claimed, the date of last activity, and the account number.
+Don't confirm anything until you've reviewed everything in writing.

-Step 4: Dispute the debt in writing if it is incorrect.
-Request proof.
-Keep a copy of everything you send and receive.
+Step 4: Dispute the debt in writing if it's wrong.
+Keep copies of everything you send.

 Source: Government of Canada (FCAC) – Dealing with a debt collector